 The Faculty was awarded a Bronze Athena Swan Award in August 2022, recognising our work to promote gender equality.
 The Athena Swan framework supports academic departments to address gender inequality through a rigorous self-assessment process.

 Our Self-Assessment was undertaken by a team made up of academic and professional colleagues at all levels, as well as taught and PGR students.
-We will make our full report and action plan available here soon.
+Find out more about our self-assessment report and action plan.

 We have developed an ambitious action plan that focuses on:

 We will be looking closely at our recruitment processes, considering best practice and how we might better support candidates from groups currently under-represented in the Faculty.
 The group is led by Dr Ellen Clarke.